Hemiparesis is a slight weakness — such as mild loss of strength — in a leg, arm, or face. It can also be paralysis on one side of the body.

 - incontinence

-To treat the weakness or paralysis, doctors will often recommend:
+To treat the weakness or paralysis, doctors may recommend:

-- Physical therapy (PT).
-In this targeted training, a physical therapist can prevent muscle spasticity and atrophy while keeping joints flexible and loose.
+- Physical therapy (PT): In this targeted training, a physical therapist can stimulate your muscles to prevent muscle spasticity and atrophy while keeping joints flexible and loose.

-- Occupational therapy (OT).
-OT can help compensate for the lack of use of one side of the body.
+- Occupational therapy (OT): This therapy can help you develop skills to compensate for the difficulty moving one part of your body.
 You may learn methods and techniques for taking care of common and practical activities.

-Hemiparesis is a mild or partial weakness or loss of strength on one side of the body.
+Hemiparesis is a mild or partial weakness on one side of the body.
 Hemiplegia is a severe or complete loss of strength or paralysis on one side of the body.

 The difference between the two conditions primarily lies in severity.
 They can both be: